andrewcopp/Calcutta/README.md

 ### Troubleshooting

-#### Go Workspace Issues

-**Problem:** `go: cannot find main module`
-- **Solution:** Make sure you're in the `backend/` directory where `go.work` exists
-- The workspace file is required for all Go commands

-**Problem:** IDE not recognizing imports
-- **VSCode:** Enable gopls workspace mode in settings
-- **GoLand:** Ensure "Use Go modules" is enabled and workspace is detected

-**Problem:** Version conflicts between modules
-- Each module has its own Go version (1.21, 1.23, 1.24)
-- This is intentional but can cause confusion
-- Always run commands from the appropriate directory

 #### Docker Issues

 **Problem:** Migrations fail on startup
 - **Solution:** Check database logs: `docker compose logs db`
 - Ensure PostgreSQL is fully started before migrations run
 - Try: `docker compose down -v && docker compose up`

-**Problem:** Backend won't start, waiting for seed
-- **Solution:** Check seed service logs: `docker compose logs seed`
-- Seed data is idempotent but may fail if schema is wrong
-- Verify migrations completed: `docker compose logs migrate`

 **Problem:** Port conflicts (3000, 8080, 5432)
 - **Solution:** Stop other services using these ports